17. Amazon Appstore

 £1.79 ($2.99, $AU3.25)

-A complete replacement camera app for your phone or tablet, layering on the extra options and adding features like burst mode, custom shutter buttons, overlays and a horizon level to phones that ship with more basic camera apps.
+A complete replacement camera app for your phone or tablet, Camera Zoom FX is great at layering on the extra options and adding features like burst mode, custom shutter buttons, overlays and a horizon level to phones that ship with more basic camera apps.
 It's worth the price alone for the sound activated shooting mode, an infinitely better option than running around and hoping you get your smile right in time for the self timer.
 And once you're done, it has heaps of filters to apply.

 32. Apex Launcher Pro